dotnet/docs-maui/docs/ios/platform-specifics/index.md

 The following platform-specific functionality is provided for .NET MAUI layouts on iOS:

-- Controlling whether a `ScrollView` handles a touch gesture or passes it to its content.
+- Controlling whether a <xref:Microsoft.Maui.Controls.ScrollView> handles a touch gesture or passes it to its content.
 For more information, see [ScrollView content touches on iOS](scrollview-content-touches.md).

 The following platform-specific functionality is provided for the .NET MAUI `Application` class on iOS: